zoom/meetingsdk-angular-sample/README.md

-## Please Note: It is strongly recommended to upgrade to version 1.7.7 before May 30th.
-Otherwise version 1.7.6 and below will no longer be operational.
-Using Web SDK 1.7.6 or below you will be able to join meetings but you will not be able to access audio, video, screen sharing, chat, or closed caption.

 # Zoom Web SDK Sample Angular

 This repo is an [Angular](https://angular.io/) app generated via the [Angular CLI](https://cli.angular.io/) that uses the [Zoom Web SDK](https://marketplace.zoom.us/docs/sdk/native-sdks/web) to start and join Zoom meetings and webinars.